 You might notice that the amount in Box 1a of 1099-K is larger than the total amount you actually got paid.
 This is not an error.
 The figure on the form reflects the total amount your customers paid, including the Lyft commission.
 Don’t worry, generally you can deduct Lyft fees from your income as a business expense.

-Please refer to your Lyft Annual Summary for details about your earnings, online miles, and business related expenses which may be deductible for the year 2018.
+Please refer to your Lyft Annual Summary for details about your earnings, online miles, and business related expenses which may be deductible.
 The ability to deduct business related expenses may vary based on how you set up your business.
 Online miles are the sum of all miles:

 How and where to report your Lyft income